 ii.
 Create a trigger such that if a record is deleted from the emp table then the salary of the respective employee belonging to a specific department should get deducted from the dept table.
-10 Α Create a table employee having dept_id as number datatype and employee_spec as XML datatype(XM_Type).
+10 Create a table employee having dept_id as number datatype and employee_spec as XML datatype(XM_Type).
 The employee_spec is a schema with attributes emp_id, name, email, acc_no, managerEmail, dataOf Joning.
 Insert 10 tuples into employee table.
 Fire the following queries on XML database. i.
 Retrieve the names of employee. ii.
 Retrieve the acc_no of employees. iii.
 Retrieve the names, acc_no, email of employees. iv.
 Update the 3 rd record from the table and display the name of an employee. v.
-Delete $4^{\text{th}}$ record from the table. В Create a table candidate having cand_id as varchar2 datatype and biodata as XML datatype (XML type).
+Delete 4 th record from the table.
+I Create a table candidate having cand_id as varchar2 datatype and biodata as XML datatype (XML type).
 The biodata is a schema with attributes Name, address, skill - compskill - 1) language 2) networking, expr - 1) prog 2) prjmgr, objectives.
 Fire the following queries on XML database i.
 Display candidate name who is good in java and having experience more than 5 years ii.
 Display candidate having project manager level experience iii.
 Display name and skill of all candidates iv.
 Delete record for address = borivali v.
-Update experience of a particular candidate
+Update experience of a particular candidate MongoDB: Database Operations: Create a new database using the use command.
+List all available databases with show dbs.
+Switch to a specific database with use <database_name>.
+Collection Operations:</database_name> I • I

-Research Methodology (SIPDSCB112)
+Research Methodology (SIPDSRM511)